COVID-19 - what we're doing

 - paper and cardboard

-What cannot go in the wheelie bin?
+What cannot be recycled in your wheelie bin?

 x hot ashes